DIY Bags and Accessories with Crystals

 Go to the cup holder tutorial here

 The weaving technique used to make these bags consists of circles.
-Each circle consists of 4 beads that are sewn together into the desired shapes.
+Each circle consists of 4 beads that are sewn together into the shape you want.

 1 large bag Acrylic bead square faceted, light grey, 8x8x7.5 mm, 1700 pcs.